 Look, it’s probably going to be a long time before you can look at yourself in the mirror and see love and respect.
 It will be a journey to get to that point, as cliche as it sounds.
 So don’t let the stuff that sounds shallow or superficial put you off of taking your first steps.

-It’s not bullshit.
+It’s not total rubbish.
 It will matter later once you get your immediate foundation built.
 And get therapy.
 You will need it.

 Still not sure what to do when you don’t care about yourself?
 Talking to someone can really help you to handle whatever life throws at you.
 It’s a great way to get your thoughts and your worries out of your head so you can work through them.